santosh-at-github/migration-accelerator-graviton/docs/ARCHITECTURE_AND_WORKFLOWS.md

 # Architecture and Workflows

-Complete technical documentation of the Graviton Compatibility Validator architecture, execution modes, and workflows.
+Complete technical documentation of the Migration Accelerator for Graviton architecture, execution modes, and workflows.

 ## Table of Contents
 1. [Tool Overview](#tool-overview)